Huldrych Zwingli: Zurich disputations (1523)

-Second Disputation

 In September 1523, Leo Jud, Zwingli's closest friend and colleague and pastor of St Peterskirche, publicly called for the removal of statues of saints and other icons.
 This led to demonstrations and iconoclastic activities.
 The city council decided to work out the matter of images in a second disputation.
 The essence of the Mass and its sacrificial character was also included as a subject of discussion.
 Supporters of the Mass claimed that the Eucharist was a true sacrifice, while Zwingli claimed that it was a commemorative meal.
 As in the first disputation, an invitation was sent out to the Zurich clergy and the bishop of Constance.
 This time, however, the lay people of Zurich, the dioceses of Chur and Basel, the University of Basel, and the twelve members of the Confederation were also invited.
 About nine hundred persons attended this meeting, but neither the bishop nor the Confederation sent representatives.
 The disputation started on 26 October 1523 and lasted two days.

-Zwingli again took the lead in the disputation.
-His opponent was the aforementioned canon, Konrad Hofmann, who had initially supported Zwingli's election.
-Also taking part was a group of young men demanding a much faster pace of reformation, who among other things pleaded for replacing infant baptism with adult baptism.
-This group was led by Conrad Grebel, one of the initiators of the Anabaptist movement.
-During the first three days of dispute, although the controversy of images and the mass were discussed, the arguments led to the question of whether the city council or the ecclesiastical government had the authority to decide on these issues.
+Zwingli again took the lead in the disputation and his opponent was the canon mentioned above, Konrad Hofmann, who had initially supported Zwingli's election.
+Also taking part was a radical wing of the Reformation who demanded much faster action.
+This group was led by Conrad Grebel who would eventually found the Anabaptist movement, a group that placed particular importance on adult baptisms and the rejection of infant baptism.
+During the first three days, although the controversy of images and the mass were discussed, the arguments led to the question of whether the city council or the ecclesiastical government had the authority to decide on these issues.
 At this point, Konrad Schmid, a priest from Aargau and follower of Zwingli, made a pragmatic suggestion.
 As images were not yet considered to be valueless by everyone, he suggested that pastors preach on this subject under threat of punishment.
 He believed the opinions of the people would gradually change and the voluntary removal of images would follow.
 Hence, Schmid rejected the radicals and their iconoclasm, but supported Zwingli's position.
 In November the council passed ordinances in support of Schmid's motion.
 Zwingli wrote a booklet on the evangelical duties of a minister, Kurze, christliche Einleitung (Short Christian Introduction), and the council sent it out to the clergy and the members of the Confederation.